 Multiplayer also makes things tricky, because if I'm just supplementing power with surplus from a friend's city, I've got to yell at them every time their surplus dips.
 And it will dip—they aren't going to be watching it every second as their city grows.

 Passive benefits sometimes confuse me too.
 When one of my cities needed more low-wealth workers, I founded a new city nearby and filled it with low-wealth residential.
 I tried not to include too much industry, instead focusing on region-wide public transportation, but it didn't work.
 The suburban city wouldn't grow like I hoped and was losing money, so I started building up the commercial sector.
 That got shoppers in from my first city, but I still hadn't solved the worker shortage.

 City interaction works in general—I can see that workers sometimes commute, as do shoppers and students—but it can be hard to create intentional symbiosis, except with the simplest shared benefits.
 City hall upgrades, for example, unlock new building types for the entire region, and if I'm out of space to dump garbage, another city can send a specific number of garbage trucks to help.
 The hardest part of it is learning to not try to solve everything in one city.
-There just isn't enough room to be everything, so I have to avoid the temptation to try for a high-tech mining town
+There just isn't enough room to be everything, so I have to avoid the temptation to try for a high-tech mining town and electronics producer.

 That is, unless I'm playing in Sandbox Mode, which starts you off with 1,000,000 Simoleans and every building unlocked.
 It's a great place to experiment or just amuse myself with absurd cities.
 Only circular roads?
 Why not!